Mikeq0621/COSI166_team11/README.md

 # Development and testing

 ## Development
-  We devided and developed our application from pieces of small functionalities, such as sign-in/sign-up system, creating rental option listings, displaying rental option on map, transaction system with user requests, search filters in map results and etc.
+  We devided and developed our application from pieces of small functionalities, such as sign-in/sign-up system, creating rental option listings, displaying rental option on map, transaction system with user requests, search filters in map results and etc. For each functionality, we developed on a branch and merged to master after testing it fully functional.
+We also collaborated on some more diffcult functionalities, such as filters and interactive maps.

   The most challenging part would be the map functionalities and search filters. (transactions? requests? maybe)